digitalservicebund/ris-adm-literature/frontend/README.md

 # frontend

-This is the frontend for adding/editing administrative directions (ADM, DE: "Verwaltungsvorschriften")
+This is the frontend for managing administrative directives (ADM, DE: "Verwaltungsvorschriften")

 ## Developing